Nudging state-space models for Bayesian filtering under misspecified dynamics: Introduction

 State-space models (SSMs) are key building blocks in many applications in signal processing, machine learning, weather forecasting, finance, object tracking, ecology, and many other fields \cite{triantafyllopoulos2021bayesian}.
 These models are used to represent the dynamics of a system, where the \textit{system state} evolves over time according to a Markov transition kernel and the available \textit{observations} (data) are related to the system state by a likelihood function.
 The main statistical goal in SSMs is to infer the state of the system given a sequence of observations, a problem known as filtering \cite{anderson2005optimal}.

-Formally, we represent the state of the SSM by a random sequence $\{X_t\}_{t \ge 0}$.
+Formally, we represent the state of the SSM by a Markov chain $\{X_t\}_{t \ge 0}$ described as follows.
 The initial state $X_0$ is a random variable (r.v.) with probability law $\pi_0$ and, at any time $t \ge 1$, the dynamics of the transition from $X_{t-1}$ to $X_t$ is modelled by a Markov kernel $K_t(x_{t-1}, \sd x_t)$.
-The sequence of observations is denoted $\{Y_t\}_{t \ge 1}$ and the relationship between the state $X_t$ and the observation $Y_t$ is modelled by a conditional probability density function (pdf) $p_t(y_t|X_t=x_t)$.
+The sequence of observations is denoted by $\{Y_t\}_{t \ge 1}$ and the relationship between the state $X_t$ and the observation $Y_t$ is modelled by a conditional probability density function (pdf) $p_t(y_t|X_t=x_t)$.
 Since in practice the observations are given, $Y_t=y_t$ for $t \ge 1$, the latter relationship is usually given in terms of a likelihood function $g_t(x_t) \propto p_t(y_t|X_t=x_t)$.
 With these elements, the conditional probability law of the state $X_t$ given the data $Y_{1:t} = y_{1:t} := \{ y_1, \ldots, y_t \}$ can be constructed recursively via the Chapman-Kolmogorov equation and Bayes' theorem (see, e.g., \cite{DelMoral04,Bain09}) and we denote it as $\pi_t$.
 The conditional law $\pi_t$ is often termed the optimal, or Bayesian, filter.

 The optimal filter $\pi_t$ can only be computed exactly in a few specific cases.
 The most relevant one is the scenario where both the Markov kernels $K_t$ and the likelihoods $g_t$ correspond to linear relationships and Gaussian noise.
 Under such assumptions, $\pi_t$ is Gaussian and its mean and covariance matrix can be computed recursively via the Kalman filter (KF) algorithm \cite{kalman1960new}.
 In most practical applications, however, the optimal filter $\pi_t$ can only be approximated numerically using nonlinear KFs, particle filters (PFs) or other approximation methods \cite{Ristic04,Bain09,sarkka2023bayesian}.